remix-run/remix/docs/discussion/routes.md

 └── root.tsx
 ```

-You can read more about the specific patterns in the file names and other features in the [Route File Conventions][route_file_conventions] reference.
+You can read more about the specific patterns in the file names and other features in the [Route File Conventions][route-file-conventions] reference.

 Only the folders directly beneath `app/routes` will be registered as a route.
 Deeply nested folders are ignored.
 The file at `app/routes/about/header/route.tsx` will not create a route.